-When guns were first invented, it took time to load them and more time to aim and fire.
-So a dog had to be used that would stand perfectly still, pointing at prey for long periods so the shooter could use this heavy, cumbersome fire arm.
-Although dogs of various types had been used for hunting and driving game into nets centuries before guns were invented, a dog with special characteristics had to be sought to work in conjunction with these primitive guns.
-Singularly Spain produced such a dog, the Spanish Pointer.
-From him the English developed the modern Pointer (English) we know today.
+When guns were first invented, it took a finite time to load them before they could be aimed and fired.
+So a dog was sought that would stand perfectly still, pointing at the game for long periods while the shooter loaded this primitive, cumbersome weapon.
+Singularly, Spain produced such a dog, the Spanish Pointer.
+From him Britain developed the modern Pointer (English) we know today.

 Spanish Pointer c 1790

-Towards the end of the 1600's, early shot guns were coming into use not only in wars, but also for shooting game, particularly birds.
-Then the Spanish Pointer became known because he once it had found the game, he would freeze for long periods of time, making him suitable for use with these early guns.
-It has been documented that the Spanish Pointer had the capacity to go into a state of catalepsy which is muscular rigidity or fixity of posture.
-This was described by 'Stonehenge' in 1879 as follows:
+Towards the end of the 1600's, early shot guns were coming into general use not only in wars, but also for shooting game, particularly birds.
+Then the Spanish Pointer became well-known as possessing a trait essential for shooting game with these early guns.
+Once this dog found game, he had the amazing ability to freeze for long periods of time.
+This 'freeze' or 'state of catalepsy' is muscular rigidity or fixity of posture.
+In 1879, 'Stonehenge' described it as follows:

 Upwards of 40 years ago, I saw six brace (two) of Pointers taken out by Lord Foley's keeper in Worcestershire, all of which pointed and backed on the slightest indication of scent, showing a genuine catalepsy....
 These dogs would remain on point till exhausted by want of food; but I question whether in these days any breed could be found in which a single specimen of it could be depended on to stand even for half an hour.
 At that time I have seen one Pointer remain standing for six hours at least.
 I left him standing without his master, and found him there as I left him more than six hours afterwards on my return along the same road.